Colleen is an attorney in the United States, and a solicitor on the roll in England and Wales.

-If you study the history and records of the world you must admit that the source of justice was the fear of injustice.— Horace
+If you study the history and records of the world you must admit that the source of justice was the fear of injustice.

 Potential Arguments Against Charges of Tortious Assault

 In order to validate such a claim, a victim must be able to prove his reasonable belief in the immediacy of harmful or offensive contact.
-Thus, if a defendant renders a plaintiff unconscious, then, holding a loaded gun to his temple, says, “I will fire this gun within the next twenty seconds,” the plaintiff has no legitimate claim for assault, even if this threat was recorded.
+Thus, if a defendant renders a plaintiff unconscious and while holding a loaded gun to his temple says, “I will fire this gun within the next twenty seconds,” the plaintiff has no legitimate claim for assault, even if this threat was recorded.